-There is also an extensive network of bus services throughout Rubery and its surrounding areas, with the nearest train station being situated in Longbridge, which runs to Birmingham, Barnt Green, Bromsgrove & Worcester – making it an ideal location for commuters.
+There is also an extensive network of bus services throughout Rubery and its surrounding areas, with the nearest train station being situated in Longbridge, which runs to Birmingham, Barnt Green, Bromsgrove and Worcester, making it an ideal location for commuters.

-Homeowners and rent tenants with children often prioritise living within a catchment area for a particular school.
+Homeowners and tenants with children often prioritise living within the catchment area of a particular school.
 Accordingly, proximity to certain schools impacts the pricing structure of the housing stock.
 Prices tend to be higher in the affluent, up and coming neighbourhoods.

 The best schools in the area are considered to be Holywell Primary & Nursery School, Beaconside First & Middle School, Waseley Hills High School and St James’ Catholic Primary School.